What the Federal Hospice Moratorium Means —

 Much of the fraudulent activity prompting this action has occurred in states where oversight allowed an overwhelming number of hospice agencies to enter the market without sufficient safeguards.
 In areas like California, investigators uncovered large-scale abuse involving fake enrollments, improper billing, and agencies operating without delivering meaningful patient care.

-Arkansas’ Certificate of Need Helps Protect Patients
+Arkansas’ Permit of Approval Process Helps Protect Patients

 This process evaluates: